 Existing Council and Housing Association tenants who want to move can apply for an exchange or transfer.

-Alternatively, to apply for a transfer to another Council or Housing Association property in Cardiff complete an application form and return it to:
+Alternatively, to apply for a transfer to another Council or Housing Association property in Cardiff telephone 02920 537111 (and press option 1 for Waiting List team) or visit your local Hub or Housing Association office.

 Asbestos in Council owned properties

-All Council properties have been (or are planned to be) checked for asbestos.
-To see what kinds of asbestos, if any, has been found in your property please visit our asbestos checker, type in part of your street name and choose your property.
+All Council properties have either been checked for asbestos, or are scheduled to be checked.
+To see whether any asbestos has been found in your property please visit our asbestos checker - type in part of your street name and choose your property.

 More information can be found by following the links within the asbestos checker pages.